-In a nutshell: The camera used by professional photographers - gives you total control over your photography.
+In a nutshell: A camera used by pros – gives you total control over your photography

 What can I do with a DSLR?

-- Take photographs that are rich in detail thanks to the large image sensor.
+- Take photos that are rich in detail thanks to a large image sensor

-- Take steady, blur-free pictures thanks to image stabilisation technology.
+- Take steady, blur-free pictures with stabilisation tech

-The 'D' in DSLR stands for 'digital'.
-SLR means single-lens reflex.
-Inside the camera sits a mirror, which reflects the image seen through the lens up to the viewfinder when taking a picture.
+'D' stands for 'digital' and ‘SLR’ means single-lens reflex.
+Inside the camera sits a mirror that reflects the image seen through the lens up to the viewfinder when taking a picture.

-- Rotatable screen.
-DSLRs generally come with an optical viewfinder for framing your shots.
-But some models also add a rotatable LCD screen, which can be used when you're shooting from an awkward position and can't reach the viewfinder.
+- Rotatable screen – DSLRs usually come with an optical viewfinder for framing shots.
+Choose a rotatable LCD screen if you plan on shooting from awkward angles.

 Compact system cameras